 Students participating in extra-curricular activities or athletics must contact their sponsor or coach for his/her rules involving cell/smart phone use after hours or on after-school bus trips.
 Sponsors and coaches will set their rules and establish their consequences for the use and/or misuse of these devices.
-Cell phones should be turned off or silenced during all practices, games and contests.
+Cell/smart phones are shut off during all practices, games and contests.
 They may be checked during breaks.